ansleybrown1337/kerbel-long-term-impacts/docs/README_bayes_methods.md

 \boldsymbol{\beta}_a \sim \mathrm{MVN}(\boldsymbol{\mu}_{\beta},\, \Sigma_{\beta})
 $$

 where $\boldsymbol{\beta}_a$ includes (at minimum) the STIR, inflow, and volume effects for analyte $a$, and $\Sigma_{\beta}$ captures cross-analyte covariance.
-This allows strong analytes (e.g., TSS, TP) to inform weaker ones without forcing identical behavior.
+This allows strong analytes (for example TSS, TP) to inform weaker ones without forcing identical behavior.

 ---

 ## 6. Random effects for monitoring artifacts

 Random intercepts are included for multiple non-causal sources of variation.
-For a factor level $j$ (e.g., lab, sampler, flume, replication), we write:
+For a factor level $j$ (for example lab, sampler, flume, replication), we write:

 $$
 \alpha_{a,j} = \alpha_a + u_{a,j}